August, 2009

 A quick look back...

 In July 2008, we were experiencing $4.00+ per gallon gasoline and people were locking in home heating oil for the winter months expecting the prices to continue to rise.
 Ironically, we saw historic low prices for fuel instead; who would have imagined?
-Anyone have a crystal ball for this winter and beyond?

 Residential PV Rebates